What is an Exempt Employee in California?

 Non-exempt employees are also entitled to a paid 10-minute break for every 4 hours worked.

-Often employers mistakenly classify non-exempt employees as exempt.
+Often, employers mistakenly classify non-exempt employees as exempt in California.
 If this occurs, an employer may owe the employee unpaid wages.
 These may include damages for unpaid overtime or breaks never provided to the employee.

 - Not being required to pay overtime;

 - Not having to provide lunch or rest breaks; or

 It may not be immediately evident to an employee that they should be classified as non-exempt rather than exempt.

 It is essential to look for signs, like being paid by the hour, having a modest hourly pay rate, or having labor-intensive job duties.